-The decrease in estimated fair value principally reflects distributions received in the period under review.
+The decrease in estimated fair value principally reflects decreases in the value of underlying investments in the period under review.

-During the period, Reinet committed a total of € 259 million ($ 300 million) to TruArc Fund IV and a related co-investment vehicle and € 22 million ($ 25 million) to the ND Capital Opportunity Fund I L.P.
+During the period, Reinet committed a total of € 12 million ($ 12 million) to Prescient China Growth Enhanced Absolute Return Fund and € 35 million ($ 35 million) to Asia Partners II LP.

-Funding commitments are entered into in various currencies including sterling, US dollar and South African rand and are converted into euro using 30 September 2021 exchange rates.
+Funding commitments are entered into in various currencies including sterling and US dollar and are converted into euro using 30 September 2022 exchange rates.

 CASH AND LIQUID FUNDS

-Reinet holds cash on deposit principally in European-based banks and in liquidity funds holding highly rated short-term commercial paper.
+Reinet holds cash on deposit principally in European-based banks and in liquidity funds holding highly rated short-term instruments.

 Reinet may sell further BAT shares or use such shares to secure additional financing facilities from time to time.